Stable configurations of repelling points on compact manifolds II: Introduction

 Recall that \cite{randolchapter} introduced an intrinsic interpretation of electrostatics for certain types of Riemannian manifolds, in which force between two interacting points propagates, in a vectorially additive way, along the countably numerous geodesic segments connecting the two points, with magnitudes determined by a force law that is a function of distance.
 This differs from classical electrostatic settings, e.g., the Thomson problem, in which the manifold is isometrically embedded, generally in $R^3$, and the force between two points propagates along the unique single geodesic segment in $R^3$ connecting the points.
-We remark that in suitable cases, our approach is mathematically quite natural, and can be fruitfully investigated, if preferred, from a purely mathematical point of view.